Found us from search engine?

 Moz uses a similar scale as domain authority to score page authority, meaning a 100-point, logarithmic scale.
 Keep in mind that even if you haven’t done anything to a page, its score may still fluctuate due to the fact that Moz is constantly updating their algorithm.

 The following are some of the ranking factors that Moz uses to determine page authority:

 Check out our recent blog post on how to increase page authority to get the best of both worlds.

 Now that you understand why domain authority is important and the ranking factors used by Moz to determine a website’s domain authority, you’re probably wondering how you can put that to use in order to actually increase your domain authority score.

 If you are just starting out, then pick a domain name that is relevant to your website.
 Look at our site, SEOPressor as an example.
-We are mainly focusing on WordPress SEO plugin, which explains why we have the keyword ‘SEO’ in our domain:
+We are mainly focusing on the WordPress SEO plugin, which explains why we have the keyword ‘SEO’ in our domain: